gmlewis/irmf-slicer/README.md

 This program is needed to bridge the gap until 3D printer manufacturers adopt IRMF shaders and printable file formats in addition to G-Code or voxel slices.
+It slices an IRMF shader model into either STL files or into voxel slices.
+For STL files, it outputs one STL file per material.
+(Note that some STL files can become enormous, way larger than any online service bureau currently supports.
+The resolution can be reduced to limit the STL file sizes, but at the expense of lossed detail.)

-It slices an IRMF shader model into voxel slices and writes out one ZIP file (per IRMF shader model file) containing these slices.
+For voxel slices, it writes them out to one ZIP file (per IRMF shader model file).
 These slices can then be fed to 3D printer software that accepts voxel slices as input for printing.

 Once 3D printers support IRMF shader model files directly for printing,